Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

   because a user of an ``IqrSession`` instance can determine this intersection optionally outside of the class, so this forcing of the values is a loss of information.
+* Added accessor functions to specific segments of the relevancy result
+  predictions: positively adjudicated, negatively adjudicated and not-adjudicated elements.

 Fixes
 -----